AMERICAN RABBIT HOUND ASSOCIATION

 5.

-in the field and recording the scoring on a scorecard or scoring booklet.
+making all calls in the field and recording the scoring on a scorecard or

 6.

-however, a handler may appeal the judge’s decision to the Master of Hounds.
+final; however, a handler may appeal the judge’s decision to the Master of

 7.

-shall "lay down the law" to the handlers and spectators and tell them what
+the judge shall "lay down the law" to the handlers and spectators and tell

 8.

-the exact starting time of the hunt and shall announce to them when there is
+spectators the exact starting time of the hunt and shall announce to them

 9.

-releases the hounds in the field.
-The judge must do whatever is humanly
+before he/she releases the hounds in the field.
+The judge must do whatever

-possible to see that all hounds are present before they are released,
+is humanly possible to see that all hounds are present before they are

 10.

-threatens or strikes a Master of Hounds, handler, or spectator, shall face
+language, threatens or strikes a Master of Hounds, handler, or spectator,

 A.